Near Nuremberg, 2006

 I was once hired as a consultant to analyze and assess test-processes of a German automobile manufacturer.

-This project was initiated by a development department of this manufacturer, and the basic idea was to hire a team of experienced external consultants who were besides testing also more familiar with a recently modified legislation.
+This project was initiated by a development department of this manufacturer, and the basic idea was to hire a team of experienced external consultants who were aside from testing also more familiar with a recently modified legislation.

 The project was poorly organized from the beginning.
 Some tasks were well-defined, but most weren’t.
 It was more like a straw-fire of activism, generated by the new legislation and a new type of vehicle-platform which was in the process of development.